bitrise-io/devcenter/_articles/reviews/getting-started-with-reactnative-apps.md

 1. Set the code signing type of your project in Xcode to either manual or automatic (Xcode managed), and generate an .ipa locally.
 2. Collect and upload the code signing files with [the codesigndoc tool](https://devcenter.bitrise.io/code-signing/ios-code-signing/collecting-files-with-codesigndoc/).

    The tool can also upload your code signing files to Bitrise - we recommend doing so!
-Otherwise, upload them manually: enter the Workflow Editor and select the `Code signing` tab, then upload/drag-and-drop the files in their respective fields.
+Otherwise, upload them manually: enter the Workflow Editor and select the `Code signing` tab, then upload the files in their respective fields.
-3. Go to your app’s Workflow Editor, and select the `deploy` workflow in the `WORKFLOW `dropdown menu in the top left corner.
+3. Go to your app’s Workflow Editor, and select the `deploy` workflow in the `WORKFLOW` dropdown menu in the top left corner.
 4. Check that you have the `Certificate and profile installer` Step in your workflow.
 It must be before the `Xcode Archive & Export for iOS` Step (you can have other Steps between the two, like `Xcode Test for iOS`).
-5. Check the `Select method for export` input of the `Xcode Archive & Export for iOS`Step.
+5. Check the `Select method for export` input of the `Xcode Archive & Export for iOS` Step.
 By default, it should be the `$BITRISE_EXPORT_METHOD` environment variable.
 This variable stores the export method you selected when creating the app.
 If you selected `development` back then, you don’t need to change the input.
 Otherwise, manually set it to `development`.

    ![Export method env var](https://devcenter.bitrise.io/img/export-method-envvar.png)
 6. [Start a build](https://devcenter.bitrise.io/builds/starting-builds-manually/).

 If you uploaded the correct code signing files, the `Certificate and profile installer` Step should install your code signing files and the `Xcode Archive & Export for iOS` Step should export an .ipa with the **development export method**.
-If you have the `Deploy to Bitrise.io `Step in your workflow, you can find the .ipa on the `APPS & ARTIFACTS` tab of the Build's page.
+If you have the `Deploy to Bitrise.io`Step in your workflow, you can find the .ipa on the `APPS & ARTIFACTS` tab of the Build's page.

 {% include message_box.html type="info" title="About iOS code signing" content=" iOS code signing is often not this simple - read more about how [iOS code signing works on Bitrise](https://devcenter.bitrise.io/code-signing/ios-code-signing/code-signing)!"%}

 ## Code sign your iOS project for deployment

 If you set up your code signing files and created an .ipa for your internal testers, it is time to **involve external testers and then to publish your iOS app to the App Store**.
-Let’s see how!
 To deploy to Testflight and to the App Store, you will need more code signing files:

 * an iOS **Distribution** Certificate
 * an **App Store** type Provisioning Profile